 Sweden – 20,000

 The problem?
 Each of those 9 figures is deeply different in nature than the other eight.
 Thus, the worldwide total will truly be only summing apples with oranges.
-I’m not afraid to state that lately Chartmasters.org has been the only site being consistent on its methodologies.
-If just like me you appreciate being accurate, the following pages will help you in avoiding various estimations traps, so let’s get it started!
+I’m not afraid to state that lately Chartmasters.org has been the only site being consistent in its methodologies.
+If just like me you appreciate being accurate, the following pages will help you in avoiding various estimations traps.
+So, let’s get started!